This document provides information to troubleshoot slow patch scans when using Ivanti Patch for Windows Servers (PWS).

 For more information, see Protect Console System Hardware Performance Guidelines.

-3. Antivirus or real-time threat protection software may be scanning our patch scan results as they are being sent back to the Protect console system.
+3. Antivirus or real-time threat protection software may be scanning our patch scan results as they are being sent back to the PWS console system.

 Sometimes antivirus software, in particular those that perform on-access scanning may slow down the patch scan process.
 Most often we see these programs slow the process as the results are sent to the console's arrivals folder to be imported to the database.